 If you are self-isolating, please use other ways of keeping in touch with your loved ones, such as phone and video calls or our "letters for loved ones" initiative.

 Visits from all friends and relatives of patients are currently suspended on all our hospital sites, except in the following circumstances:

 - Two parents or guardians may visit children aged under 18, but only one of these visitors may be in the hospital at any one time

 - One birthing partner may accompany a woman:

 - to support with language or communication needs during induction

 - If social distancing can be maintained, a maximum of two close family members or other people important to a patient at the end of their life may visit during the last 24 to 48 hours of the patient's life, or when the patient has passed away.
 If social distancing between these visitors is not possible, then only one may attend

 - One person may visit to support a patient who has dementia, a learning disability or autism, if this visitor not being present would cause the patient to be distressed

-- One person may visit a patient with a mental health condition if required to support the patient's well-being or decisions about their care
+- One person may, where the ward manager or nurse in charge agrees it is in the patient's best interests and at a time and date arranged in advance, visit a patient with a mental health condition if required to support the patient's well-being or decisions about their care

 Please contact the ward or department in advance to discuss appropriate visiting arrangements.